ksevt

 Façade details Execution: Rok Gerbec

-Noordung Space Technologies Center Concept & Producer: Dragan Živadinov, Miha Tursič
+Noordung Space Technologies Centre Concept & Producer: Dragan Živadinov, Miha Tursič

 Graphic Design: Atelje Balant